Maggie MacDonnell

 Maggie MacDonnell is a Canadian educator and development practitioner who became the third recipient of the teaching prize award Global Teacher Prize, a $1 million award from Varkey Foundation.
 The prize was presented by the prime minister and vice president of the UAE, and the ruler of Emirate of Dubai Sheikh Mohammed bin Rashid Al Maktoum.
 Maggie is teaching students at Salluit village, where temperature often drops as low as −13 °C to −25 °C in winter.

 Biography

-Maggie was born and raised in Nova Scotia of eastern Canada, and has completed Master's degree from a Canadian university.
+Maggie was born and raised in Nova Scotia of eastern Canada, and has completed master's degree from a Canadian university.
 She works with Congolese refugees for their rehabilitation and Tanzanian HIV/AIDS activists to counsel socially affected patients.
-In an isolated area of Arctic Canada, Maggie teaches student "especially girls" at higher secondary level and boys aged between 13 to 18.
+In an isolated area of Arctic Canada, Maggie teaches student "especially girls" at higher secondary level and boys aged between 13 and 18.
 Before serving as a teacher, the country's isolated area was claimed to had been suffered with social inequality.
 She according to the News media restored the "act of kindness" to some extent which brought improvements in Canadian students where she teaches.